Revving up marketing campaigns at Zipcar

 #PiDay channel looked like:

 - Designers regroup in a separate channel to work on the guides.
-They’ve integrated Projectplace with their Slack channel so that they can receive notifications about the project’s status.
+They’ve integrated Projectplace with their Slack channel so they can receive notifications about project status.

 - When completed, designers upload files (or post links to files) in the

-- Meanwhile, engineers worked on publishing finalised builder guides to Github, which they also plugged into Slack so that they would receive notifications about commit events, pull requests, issue events and deployment statuses.
+- Meanwhile, engineers worked on publishing finalized builder guides to Github, which they also plugged into Slack so they would receive notifications about commit events, pull requests, issue events, and deployment statuses.

-‘People had their individual workflows, but when it all came together, it came together in Slack,’ says Wester.
-‘Everyone on the project could easily understand this one seamless thread of discussion and work towards the same goal, while also having the flexibility to jump in and out as they needed.’
+“People had their individual workflows, but when it all came together it came together in Slack,” says Wester.
+“Everyone on the project could easily understand this one seamless thread of discussion and work toward the same goal, while also having the flexibility to jump in and out as they needed.”

 Celebrating campaign success as a team